-The school has also invested in online resources such as Twinkl and Key Stage History to help parents with their own subject knowledge, planning and resources.
+The school has also invested in online resources such as Key Stage History to support subject knowledge, planning and resources.
 Subject leaders are also given time out of class to monitor and work on their updating and developing their subject areas.